 In a divorce, you are losing someone who has been an important part of your life for a long time.
 Even though they are still alive, they won’t be in your life as much anymore, and your family life will be changed forever, so it is natural that you will need time to grieve this loss.
 Remind your children that it is okay for them to grieve as well.
 Their lives will also be changed forever, just like yours, so they will undoubtedly be feeling very similar to you.
 Encourage them to talk to you about their feelings so that you can share and express your emotions together healthily.

 Divorce is an emotional time, and the court proceedings that follow can often add stress that you simply don’t need, so you should make sure that your lawyer is trustworthy and can help you to make the best out of a bad situation.
+From that moment on, do your best to find reliable professionals to help you out.
+Find more about it here.

 Get more stuff like this